Sup2point0/supcode/resources/walkthroughs/supcoda/basics/comments.md

 look like this \\
 ```

-Their main use is for opening information at the top of a document, or commenting out entire chunks of code at once.
+Their main use is for opening information at the top of a section, or commenting out entire chunks of code at once.

 ```
 \\